-March is Endometriosis Awareness month.
-All over the world, meetings and events are held to raise awareness for this serious disease which affects one in ten women during their reproductive years.
+March is Endometriosis Awareness Month.
+March 1 is World Endometriosis Day.
+In some places there is an Endometriosis Awarenness Week too.
+All over the world, meetings and events are held in march to raise awareness for this serious disease which affects one in ten women during their reproductive years.
 That’s around 200 million women in the world.
 Some experts even claim it’s one in every eight women.
 So even if you don’t suffer from it personally, chances are high that you know someone who does.
 The worldwide endometriosis awareness movement has many famous ambassadors who take a stand against this condition.
-Here, we introduce eleven of them.

 Julianne Hough (1988) ignored her menstrual pain for five years.
 The American dancer only discovered she had endometriosis when she was rushed into the emergency room because of severe cramps, aged 20.
 ‘At the time, I felt very lonely and like nobody understood me.
 I had no idea so many women had endometriosis.’
 Nowadays, the fact many women suffer from this disease is more common, partly because of Hough, ambassador for the endometriosis movement, who openly talks about how it influences her sex life.
 ‘Sometimes we’re in the middle and I’m just like ‘AH, stop!’
 It can be very frustrating.’
 Picture: Twitter.